laurids-reichardt/kedro-examples/README.md

 ## Spaceflight tutorial

-The spaceflight directory contains result of the official Kedro tutorial: https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html
+The spaceflight directory contains the result of the official Kedro tutorial: https://kedro.readthedocs.io/en/stable/03_tutorial/02_tutorial_template.html

 Change to the spaceflight directory and install project dependencies: